This tax has a number of different names:

 Although more tax is deducted HMRC are reasonably prompt when paying refunds, so you should balance whether taking a small payment and waiting for the tax code would be the best way to proceed.

-There are 3 forms available for reclaiming overpaid tax as the result of a lump sum pension payment.
+There are three forms available for reclaiming overpaid tax as the result of a lump sum pension payment.

-Advisers can guide them towards the correct form by asking 3 basic questions:
+Advisers can guide the individual towards the correct form by asking three basic questions:

-Is the individual planning on taking their all of their pension savings from the plan?
+Is the individual planning on taking all of their pension savings from the plan?

 Yes, they are taking the whole fund.
 Does the individual have another source of income in this tax year?
 If no, use form P50Z.
 If yes, use form P53Z